heiswayi/heiswayi.nrird.com/_posts/2017-03-04-equipment-tracking-web-application.md

 ### Etrac v1.0 DataTables Code Snippets

-This is the customized version of DataTable JavaScript code that I did for Etrac:
+This is the customized version of DataTable JavaScript code that I wrote for Etrac:

 ```js
 var table = $('.datatables-table').DataTable({